 Many parents find themselves anxiously awaiting their child’s first tooth eruption.
-But when parents notice that their child has double teeth, they get anxious.
+The fact that some children develop double teeth naturally concerns the parents.
 Double teeth share the same dentin or even pulp, and are caused by gemination or fusion.
 More common in the upper front teeth, gemination and fusion can also develop in the lower teeth.
 Double teeth cause concern, because they can lead to a number of problems, from overcrowding to cavities.
 This article will explain what tooth gemination and tooth fusion are, what causes double teeth, and what treatments are available for this condition.

 Double Teeth Overview

 Double teeth usually appear when a child is about 6 years old, and their permanent lower teeth start to erupt.
-However, they can also appear when the child is about 11 years old, because this is when the upper back molars start to erupt.
+However, they can also appear when the child is up to 11 years old, because this is when the upper back molars start to erupt.

 Double teeth are quite common.
-In fact, nearly 30 percent of children develop double teeth, especially in place of their lower teeth.
+A relatively large number of children develop double teeth, especially in place of their lower teeth.
 The condition is not a serious one, but it is normal for parents to still be concerned.
 Below, we will talk more about the causes, effects, and treatment options for double teeth.

 Double Teeth Causes

 “Double teeth” is a term for two teeth that are stuck together by the dentin in the tooth, and sometimes even by the pulp.
 It is a rather rare genetic abnormality that can occur with tooth buds.
 The two main causes of double teeth are tooth gemination and tooth fusion.

 Tooth gemination happens when one tooth bud attempts to come between two teeth.
 The tooth count is normal with gemination.
 The geminated tooth will possess one pulp canal to share, but two pulp chambers.
 While tooth gemination can happen to both primary “baby” teeth as well as permanent teeth, it is more common with the former, and it’s more present with incisors.